-So, when you perform strength training during a fasted state, you might lose some muscle mass due to an increase in protein synthesis and a lack of nutrients to fuel this process.
-And if your protein intake is too low and muscle protein synthesis is high, you will lose muscles faster than you will build them.
+So, when you perform strength training during a fasted state, you might lose some muscle mass due to an increase in protein breakdown and a lack of nutrients to fuel protein synthesis.
+And if your protein intake is too low and muscle protein breakdown is high, you will lose muscles faster than you will build them.

 Hence, if you are serious about building up more muscle mass, working out during the fasting window will make it more challenging to achieve desired results.
 Instead, you should hit the gym towards the end of your eating window.
 So, if you eat from noon to 8 pm each day – it is recommended to hit the gym from 5-7 pm rather than working out in the morning or working out at night after a meal.

 Physicians like Dr. Niket Sonpal advise that workout should be kept within the eating window to allow your body to work on peak nutrition levels and not feel exhausted.
 You also need to feed your body well with protein-rich food or protein supplements such as a good quality protein powder.

 However, if your primary goal with exercise is to stay fit, toned, and accelerate your weight loss and you are not much concerned about muscle loss, endurance training on an empty stomach can provide optimum results.
 A study by the University of Illinois has shown that endurance training, along with a fasting schedule, helped participants in losing weight.